enketo/enketo-transformer/README.md

 See [license document](./LICENSE).

-In addition, any product that uses enketo-transformer or parts thereof is required to have a "Powered by Enketo" footer, according to the specifications below, on all screens in which the output of enketo-xslt, or parts thereof, are used, unless explicity exempted from this requirement by Enketo LLC in writing.
+In addition, any product that uses enketo-transformer or parts thereof is required to have a "Powered by Enketo" footer, according to the specifications below, on all screens in which the output of enketo-transformer, or parts thereof, are used, unless explicity exempted from this requirement by Enketo LLC in writing.
 Partners and sponsors of the Enketo Project, listed on [https://enketo.org/#about](https://enketo.org/#about) and on [https://github.com/enketo/enketo-core#sponsors](https://github.com/enketo/enketo-core#sponsors) are exempted from this requirements and so are contributors listed in [package.json](./package.json).

 The aim of this requirement is to force adopters to give something back to the Enketo project, by at least spreading the word and thereby encouraging further adoption.